mParticle/docs/src/pages/developers/platform/index.md

 `GET /apps/1/datapoints`

 Retrieves a list of DataPoints that exist for an App.
+The 1 is a placeholder for the Application Family ID

 ~~~bash
 curl \